-Advances in technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
-This has become especially important during the current pandemic.
+The advances in cloud technology means that reliable video conferencing has become accessible and affordable, and can easily serve the modern workplace.
+This has become especially essential during the current pandemic.

 Additionally, with increasing concerns about the carbon cost of travel to the environment, it makes sense for companies to seek to continue to communicate face-to-face online rather than indulge in the wasteful cost to the business and environment in having face-to-face meetings in a single location.

 However, the same video conferencing software and apps available for business are also available to home users, for keeping up with friends and family.
 Often the same video conferencing providers will cover both business and home users.

 We've therefore covered the best video conferencing software apps - both paid-for and free, and linked through to reviews we've recently carried out.

 Or jump to: Best free video conferencing software.

 The best video conferencing software for 2022 in full:

 RemotePC Meeting is backed by a number of video conferencing features designed to streamline the collaboration process.
 For starters, you can create a meeting instantly and share it with your colleagues or employees via a clickable link.
 The Chrome extension makes it even easier to share meeting links, and the program can be integrated with Google, Outlook, or Yahoo calendars.

 Additionally, meetings can be joined using VoIP for improved security and in situations where a person’s internet connection is limited.
 There’s no maximum limit on the number of team members you can add to a video conference, and there are also several built-in individual and group chat tools.